Repotting Pot-Bound House Plants

 Choose a container with a diameter that is at least 2 inches wider than the old pot.
 Make sure it is clean and has sufficient drainage holes in the bottom.
 Keep soil from falling through the holes by lining the bottom of the new container with a coffee filter or piece of window screen cut to fit.
 For years, garden pundits suggested adding a layer of gravel to the bottoms of plant containers, but this is not necessary.

-To give the newly liberated plant a good start, choose a potting medium like Fafard® Ultra Container Mix with Extended Feed that will support good growth.
+To give the newly liberated plant a good start, choose a potting medium like Fafard Professional Potting Mix for indoor plants or Fafard® Ultra Container Mix with Extended Feed for indoor/outdoor potted plants.
 Pour enough potting mix in the bottom of the container so that the top of the plant’s root ball is about 1 to 2 inches below the container’s rim.
 Center the plant in the pot and fill around the sides with additional potting mix, tamping down the mix as you go.
 Water thoroughly until water runs through the drainage holes.

 As long as you provide new, larger living quarters for the plant, root loosening efforts will stimulate new, strong root growth.
 In the case of some house plants, like spider plant, you may be able to divide your specimen when you treat its pot-bound condition.
 In this situation, follow the directions above, but split the plant into two or more pieces (each section should have roots).
 Repot in separate containers and keep or give away the new plant divisions.